-The AAMC Center for Health Justice is pleased to announce the five community partnerships selected to receive funding.
+The AAMC Center for Health Justice supports five community partnerships selected to receive funding.
 Each team is led by an AAMC-member medical school or teaching hospital and includes public health departments, social service agencies, and faith- or community-based organizations.
 Local organizations — which are often closest to their own community’s health challenges — are best positioned to provide effective solutions.
-The partnerships funded by the award will:
+The partnerships funded by the award:

 - Develop patient- and community-engaged, COVID-19-related interventions and communication strategies.

 - Leverage relationships with local community- and faith-based organizations to develop messaging that is relevant to marginalized communities and recognizes the varying socioeconomic needs and differing levels of trust in health systems and government, including among health care sector workers.

 - Create vaccination campaigns tailored for hard-to-reach and/or vaccine-hesitant communities.